zentuit/unity3d-profile/README.md

 ## Google Plus Caveats

-1. Have you enabled google in "Widow -> Soomla -> Edit Settings"?
+1. Have you enabled google in "Window -> Soomla -> Edit Settings"?
 1. Have you supplied the correct Client Id (when targeting iOS)?
-1. Did you sign your unity3d app with keystore file with SHA-1 identical to "CERTIFICATE FINGERPRINT (SHA1)" of your google+ app?
+1. Did you sign your Unity3d app with keystore file with SHA-1 identical to "CERTIFICATE FINGERPRINT (SHA1)" of your Google+ app?

 Contribution
 ---